-Course planning / program updates

-- You must schedule course planning sessions at the start of each term to identify elective courses that best help you achieve your personal learning objectives.
-Further meetings are encouraged as need arises. - Internships (for MCRP students) - MCRP students: you are required to obtain your own internship (with the assistance of the Student Management Coordinator) and complete it during the summer after your first year of coursework at SCARP, as part of PLAN 527 Internship.
-Your Faculty Advisors will: - ✓ Work with you to determine educational objectives, appropriate experiences, and the expectations during the project, in consultation with the agency; - ✓ Advise you on organizations to contact or internship directions to pursue; - ✓ Discuss your professional and academic objectives; - ✓ Approve your choice of placement; - ✓ Help you develop an Internship Agreement that integrates your professional and academic goals with those of the Internship project; - ✓ Review project status reports, including: - 1.
+- Course planning / program updates - You must schedule course planning sessions at the start of each term to identify elective courses that best help you achieve your personal learning objectives.
+Further meetings are encouraged as need arises. - Internships (for MCRP students) - MCRP students: internships are a required part of the MCRP program (except for those in the Indigenous Community Planning concentration, which does not include an internship component).
+During involvement in SCARP's internship program, you are responsible for obtain your own internship (with the assistance of the Academic Program Coordinator) and for completing it during the summer after your first year of coursework at SCARP, as part of PLAN 540.
+The Academic Program Coordinator can provide some amount of advice and resources to help you search for and obtain internships, but this task is officially part of your curriculum. - Your faculty Advisor is responsible for: - ✓ Reviewing project status reports, including: - 1.
 Mid-term and final evaluations from the agency - 2.
 A final planning report (or as otherwise described in the Internship Agreement) produced by you at the end of the internship - 3.
-A Student Evaluation from you of the experience - ✓ Assign a Pass or Fail mark to your Internship after assessment of your internship output(s), Agency Supervisor's Mid-Term and Final Internship assessment forms and your selfassessment, and/or in consultation with the host agency. - Paid research assistance - SCARP faculty members may hire SCARP students as research assistants for faculty research projects.
+A Student Evaluation from you of the experience - ✓ Assigning a Pass or Fail mark to your Internship after assessment of your internship output(s), Agency Supervisor's Mid-Term and Final Internship assessment forms and your self-assessment, and/or in consultation with the host agency.
+This Pass/Fail mark will count toward your course grade for PLAN 540 - Your faculty advisor is also available to: - ✓ Work with you to determine educational objectives, appropriate experiences, and the expectations during the project, in consultation with the agency; - ✓ Advise you on organizations to contact or internship directions to pursue; - ✓ Discuss your professional and academic objectives; - ✓ Approve your choice of placement; - ✓ Help you develop an Internship Agreement that integrates your professional and academic goals with those of the Internship project - Paid research assistance - > SCARP faculty members may hire SCARP students as research assistants for faculty research projects.
 Working closely under faculty member supervision, you'd gain paid work experience, training in professional planning research and consulting work, and connections with local planning agencies that can lead to employment opportunities after graduation.
 There is no guarantee of research assistantships, as the number of positions depends on faculty funding.
 You may hold research assistantships with faculty members who are not your Advisors.